riegllms/ros-riegl-vz/riegl_vz/README.md

 ![Robot coordinate systems](img/robot_cs.png)

 For absolute pose from a robot the driver needs:
 - The scanner mounting position and orientation on the robot, which is the transformation from the robot body frame (robot_body_frame) to VZ scanner SOCS (robot_vz_socs).
-See parameter 'robot_scanner_mounting_pose'.
+See parameter 'robot_scanner_mounting'.
 - A TF2 transformation available for coordinate transformation from robot to scanner project frame (robot_proj_frame -> riegl_vz_prcs).
 It is expected that 'set_pose' service call provides absolute positions and orientations in the robot project frame.

 **get_scan_poses** (riegl_vz_interfaces/GetScanPoses) :